returnofblank/cyberpatriot-cybertitans/README.md

 **What needs to be complete**
   + Implement the ability to search cron jobs
-  + Implement ability to check for malicious repos
   + Enable secure FTP settings
   + Set grub encrypted password
   + Search for symbolic links